Jovian–Plutonian gravitational effect: Background

-Events of April 1976
+The hoax

 On 1 April 1976, Moore stated to radio listeners that an astronomical event would take place at 9:47 a.m. that day, a conjunction of Jupiter and Pluto, which was expected to have an effect observable everywhere.
 As Pluto passed behind Jupiter, it would briefly cause a powerful combination of the two planets' gravitational forces which would noticeably decrease gravity on Earth.
 If listeners were to jump into the air at that exact moment, they would find they felt a floating sensation.

 Soon after 9:47 on that morning, the BBC began to receive hundreds of telephone calls from people reporting they had observed the decrease in gravity.
 One woman who called in even stated that she and eleven friends had been sitting and had been "wafted from their chairs and orbited gently around the room".

-The story was quickly revealed as an April Fools' Day hoax.
-Martin Wainwright later wrote in The Guardian that Moore was "an ideal presenter" to carry off the hoax, with his weighty delivery having "an added air of batty enthusiasm that only added to his credibility".
+The story was quickly revealed afterwards as an April Fools' Day hoax.
+Martin Wainwright later wrote in The Guardian that Moore was "an ideal presenter" to carry off the hoax, with his delivery having "an added air of batty enthusiasm that only added to his credibility".

-In 1980, Moore collaborated with Clyde Tombaugh, the man who had discovered Pluto in 1930, to publish a new book about the dwarf planet.